-Whether you’re saving to enjoy a holiday in 2021, undertake home renovations or just to get your finances in better shape, establishing a savings goal will help you get there.
+Whether you’re saving to enjoy a holiday, undertake home renovations or just to get your finances in better shape, establishing a savings goal will help you get there.
 Work out how much money you need and how long it will take you to save based on your budget.

 You may already be aware that you may be saving money by working from home.
 Continuing to work from home following health crisis restrictions, even for only one or two days per week, may add to the money in your pocket through savings you may make on public transport tickets, or fuel, parking fees and wear and tear on your car.
 There’s also savings to be made on your work wardrobe and those added daily expenses like buying lunch or coffees at work.

 Small changes may add up to big dollars over time, so it may be worth picking one spending habit to change.
 A simple one may be switching from a large to a small barista coffee to save $1.50 a day.
 This switch will save more than $500 a year on buying coffee while still supporting some of your favourite hospitality businesses during the health pandemic.

 Superannuation is a great savings tool due to the magic of compound interest.

 You may also be able to enjoy tax benefits by salary sacrificing or be eligible for a host of other government incentives that can greatly boost the amount you retire with.

 Consolidating your super into one fund is an additional step that may help you pay fewer fees, save on paperwork, avoid excess insurance premiums, and keep better track of your nest egg.